svaibhavs/RAG-with-Notebook/Part2-RAG-Sales-Manual/README.md

 ![image](../images/context-dir-for-list-collections.png)

 I put these containers into a new app, to show them grouped together.
-So, choose "Create application" in the "Application" pull down menu, then name our app "Sales Manual RAG App".
+So, choose "Create application" in the "Application" pull down menu, then name our app "sales-manual-rag-app".
 We can use that for the rest of the containers we will deploy.
 Change the name of this deployment to "rag-list-collections" and hit "Create".
 I am leaving the creation of the route as default, as that allows testing and is also used by the webpage we shall build later.
 I hope to move to using internal OCP routes in the future, to avoid the issue above!

 ![image](../images/create-rag-list-collections-1.1.png)